-The Building Safety Act 20222 received Royal Assent on 28th April 2022.
+The Building Safety Act 2022 received Royal Assent on 28th April 2022.

-Part 4 of the Act is about occupied higher-risk buildings in England, and imposes duties on accountable persons, who will be the new duty holders in such buildings, in relation to the assessment and management of building safety risk, which is defined as:
+Part 4 of the Act is about occupied higher-risk buildings in England and imposes duties on accountable persons, who will be the new duty holders in such buildings, in relation to the assessment and management of building safety risk, which is defined as:

-- the spread of fire; - structural failure.
+the spread of fire;

+structural failure.

-The date for the commencement of Part 4, and much of the detailed requirements, will be set out in Secondary Legislation, which is being consulted on.
+The date for the commencement of Part 4, and much of the detailed requirements, will be set out in Secondary Legislation.